-In this article, we’ll discuss how to install a certificate in Linux system, its importance, and its use cases.
+In this article, we’ll discuss how to install a certificate in a Linux system, its importance, and its use cases.
 Nowadays, in a world where cyberattacks are becoming more common, it is crucial to take safeguards to protect your online activity.
 One approach to do this on a Linux system is to install certificates.

 You can skip directly to the installation guide by clicking here.